TIBHannover/terminology-metadata/MetadataGuide.md

 * `sh:maxCount 1`
 * `sh:minCount 1`

+You can discuss this recommendation with us at <>.

-### 3.7 Ontology abstract
+#### 3.1.7 Ontology abstract

 The ontology must describe its own contents and scope with a few words or sentences in order to inform human users what the ontology tries to accomplish.
 The abstract is displayed in the [TIB Terminology Service ontology list][TIB TS ontology list] and on the landing page of each ontology - we therefore recommend to keep it short.
 You can also provide abstracts in several languages (as an rdf:langString).
 You may provide only one abstract per language.
 Each abstract may be up to 500 characters long including spaces.
 We do not recommend to use markups (html, markdown) in the abstract since these are not supported by [TIB Terminology Service][TIB TS].
-If you want to include a longer text about the ontology, you should include a description [5.1 Ontology description](#51-ontology-description).
-For an extensive discussion about further aspects of the ontology (e.g. ontology creation, ontology use, ontology structure, etc.) we recommend the publication of a detailed documentation (cf. [3.9 Ontology documentation](#39-ontology-documentation)) or traditional academic article (cf. [4.13 Related resources](#413-related-resources)).
+If you want to include a longer text about the ontology, you should include a description [3.3.1 Ontology description](#331-ontology-description).
+For an extensive discussion about further aspects of the ontology (e.g. ontology creation, ontology use, ontology structure, etc.) we recommend the publication of a detailed documentation (cf. [3.1.9 Ontology documentation](#319-ontology-documentation)) or traditional academic article (cf. [3.2.13 Related resources](#3213-related-resources)).

 Recommended property: <http://purl.org/dc/terms/abstract>